yussypu/polymarket-trading-infrastructure/README.md

 ## What This Is

 Core infrastructure for algorithmic trading on Polymarket.
-Handles the hard parts - WebSocket management, concurrent execution, event normalization - so you can focus on strategy logic.
+Handles some of the hard parts (WebSocket management, concurrent execution, event normalization) so you can focus on strategy logic.

 Each asset (BTC, ETH, SOL, XRP) runs in complete isolation with its own async task, state machine, and watcher instances.
 A failure in one asset doesn't cascade to others.